ETTOTW/Herobrine/docs/final.md

   <img src="image/AI_process.png" width="250">
 </p>

-This project took inspiration from taxi-v3 from Gym (OpenAI) by stimulating the same game settings where our agent has pickup and drop-off actions and finds the optimal path.
+The mission is inspired by TSP (Traveling Salesman Problem), and we also reference the taxi-v3 environment from Gym (OpenAI) by stimulating the same game settings where our agent has pickup and drop-off actions.

+#### **Motivation:**

+During the pandemic of the covid-19, many people stayed at home to ensure their safety.
+At this time, food and express delivery often face the problem of insufficient manpower.
+An AI that can adapt to any environment and perform such work can greatly facilitate people's lives.
+We hope to develop such AI that can deliver packages correctly with low time consumption.
+Since the situation is more complex than the simulation in the real world, using Reinforcement Learning algorithms is essential because it allows our agents to learn from and adapt to any new environment.
+For example, a pizza delivery AI wants to deliver the food to a new neighborhood.
+AI/ML algorithms allow the AI to learn human intervention.
+Also, in our study, we are trying to apply reinforcement learning algorithms to the pathfinding problem to demonstrate the feasibility of reinforcement learning algorithms in this field which is commonly solved by mathematical machine learning algorithms.

 #### **Environment Settings:**